fazlebarisn/fbs-blocks/readme.txt

 No coding skills required.
 Create professional-looking pricing tables with just a few clicks.

 **Scalable Solution**<br>
 This is just the beginning!
-Fbs Gutenberg Blocks is part of a growing collection of powerful Gutenberg blocks.
+FBS WordPress Blocks is part of a growing collection of powerful Gutenberg blocks.

 **Get Started**

-=> Install and activate the Fbs Gutenberg Blocks.
+=> Install and activate the FBS WordPress Blocks.
 => Open the Gutenberg editor and add a new block.
 Look for "Pricing Table" in the block library.
 => Customize your pricing table with ease, adding details, features, and styling to fit your brand.
 => Publish your page or post to showcase your pricing options to your audience.
 => Elevate your product or service offerings with beautifully designed pricing tables.
-Fbs Gutenberg Blocks simplifies the process, allowing you to focus on what matters most - connecting with your customers.
+FBS WordPress Blocks simplifies the process, allowing you to focus on what matters most - connecting with your customers.

 == Installation ==